akamai/cli-edgeworkers/README.md

 3. The `--acl` value can be a pattern that matches multiple pages, and is explicitly part of the final token.
 The default is `/*`.

 4. The `--expiry` value must be between 1 and 60 minutes.
 The default is `15`.

+### Generate a Random Secret Key
+Generates a random secret key that can be used to create edgeworkers authentication token and in property PMUSER_EW_DEBUG_KEY.

+Usage: `akamai edgeworkers generate-secret`

 ___
 ## Resources